Man accused of killing two Tulsa women arrested: 'I doubt ... he would have stopped,' police say

 According to a news release from Watkins, Dancer was found late Sunday afternoon by officers responding to a call to check her well-being after she was not seen for a couple of days.

-Dancer was found dead inside her midtown apartment with multiple gunshot wounds.
+Dancer was found dead with multiple gunshot wounds inside her midtown apartment.

-According to investigators, Brooks had been permitted to stay with Dancer, who lived near 31st and Sheridan, for the past week.
+According to investigators, Brooks had been permitted to stay with Dancer, who lived near 31st Street and Sheridan Road, for the past week.
 Evidence at the crime scene linked Dancer's slaying to a previous recent homicide, Watkins said.

 “The two victims had no knowledge of each other, and the last one we believe he just came upon by pure happenstance and then she kind of let him in, taking care of him,” Watkins said.

-Dillard was found shot dead March 25; she was on the porch of her residence near Turley.
+Dillard was found shot to death March 25; she was on the porch of her residence in the 300 block of West 63rd Place North near Turley.

 "A suspect who was developed in that case matched the young man staying with Dancer," Watkins said.